Steps to RTO Hypothecation Removal from RC after Car Loan Closure

 If you have bought a car with help of a car loan, and completely repaid the loan either by paying through to the last EMI or prepaying for it, then the first thing you must do is get the vehicle transferred in your name from that of the bank.
 The procedure is called the removal of hypothecation.
-This ensures that the bank does not have control over the car anymore, and you gain the rightful ownership to it.
+This ensures that the bank does not have control over the car anymore, and you gain the rightful owner of it.

-The term hypothecation (HP) simply means submitting a collateral or entity for a loan you have to take.
+The term hypothecation (HP) simply means submitting collateral or entity for a loan you have to take.
 If you cannot repay the loan, the lender seizes control over the submitted collateral.
-In case of a car loan, the car itself becomes the collateral.
+In the case of a car loan, the car itself becomes the collateral.
 Once you are done paying off the car loan, you should get the hypothecation removed from the RC (registration certificate) of the car.

 Hypothecation Removal or HP Termination at the RTO Office

 HP termination is an application to make the entry of termination for the agreement of lease, hire purchase, or hypothecation agreement in the HP certificate.
 You have to go to the nearest RTO office for HP termination.